djcyr/Thirdhalf.com/README.md

 # thQuant

-Project page for thQuant.
+Project page for Thirdhalf.com

+Active project:

+thCurrency is a tool to track and manage currency commodities.

-thQuant is a software tool for tracking of commodity prices.
+thQuant is a software tool for simulating market scenarios.

 The app is available for both iOS and Android, respectively, at the following: